Learn-Like-Me-LLM/ELECTRON-EXAMPLE/DOCS/logging.md

 # Consolidated logging with `electron-log`

 The application utilizes `electron-log` (version 5+) to establish a specific, consolidated logging system.
-This system ensures that logs from the `MAIN PROCESS`, `RENDER PROCESS(es)`, and `UTILITY PROCESS(es)` are captured, organized, displayed, and stored effectively, leveraging `electron-log`'s modern architecture.
+This system ensures that logs from the `MAIN PROCESS`, `RENDER PROCESS(es)`, and `UTILITY PROCESS(es)` are captured, organized, displayed, and stored effectively.

 The logging system is designed to:

-1.  **Centralize Renderer Logs via IPC:** Following `electron-log` v5+ best practices, logs from all `RENDER PROCESS(es)` are transmitted via Inter-Process Communication (IPC) to the `MAIN PROCESS`.
+1.  **Centralize Renderer Logs via IPC:**
+Logs from all `RENDER PROCESS(es)` are transmitted via `Inter-Process Communication (IPC)` to the `MAIN PROCESS`.
 The `MAIN PROCESS` then manages all configurations, formatting, and file path resolution for writing these logs, typically to `.../renderer.log`.

-This centralized approach aligns with Electron's process model and security considerations.
-2.  **Independent Utility Logs:** `UTILITY PROCESS(es)`, which run as separate Node.js contexts, use `electron-log/main` to log directly to their own files.
+2.  **Independent Utility Logs:**
+`UTILITY PROCESS(es)`, which run as separate Node.js contexts and use their own instance to `electron-log/main` to log directly to their own files.
 This maintains separation while ensuring their logs are part of the overall session's log collection.

-3.  **Consistent Formatting:** A standard log message format is applied across all processes and log outputs (console and file).
+3.  **Consistent Formatting:**
+A standard log message format is applied across all processes and log outputs (console and file).

-4.  **Structured Log Storage:** Logs are stored in a predictable directory structure.
+4.  **Structured Log Storage:**
+Logs are stored in a predictable directory structure.

 ## Log Storage Structure